 Reality quickly sets in and I began customizing my most dreaded email template.
 You know what it is: the "we need to delay our release" one.

-I'm so tired of this.
-I'm ready to start making changes that will help prevent or control situations like this in the future.
-I've felt the pain enough now that I'm ready to do something about it.
-This is a great opportunity to let my mistake drive my own development.
+I eventually got tired of this.
+I was ready to start making changes that would help prevent or control situations like this in the future.
+I had felt the pain enough now that I was ready to do something about it.
+This was a great opportunity to let my mistake drive my own development.

 Note: my point isn't to make perfect estimate, I don't even think that's possible.
 My point is to work to create more realistic estimations all the while being honest with myself and my client.

-So here are some things I'm going to start doing:
+So here are some things I started doing: